d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

     e4b8ecb7ae7c
 {% endraw %}

-Docker does create symlinks in the /var/run/netns directory which is where ip netns is looking for network namespaces.
+Docker does not create symlinks in the /var/run/netns directory which is where ip netns is looking for network namespaces.
 To solve this, we simply need to add a symlink (if you use the terraform setup this symlink is already present).

 ```
 sudo ln -s /var/run/docker/netns /var/run/netns